 We’ve all experienced that awful feeling of walking in wet boots.
 Not only that it is extremely uncomfortable, but it can also cause nasty foot odor or fungus.
 Since not everyone has a footwear dryer available, the question “how to dry your shoes in the dryer without a rack” comes up a lot.

 I want to show you the best of how to dry your shoes in the dryer without risking damaging them.
-I know friends that managed ruined some great pairs of boots by doing this improperly.
+I know friends that managed to ruin some great pairs of boots by doing this improperly.

 Tossing a pair of damp shoes in a clothes dryer can be a good way to get them ready, but there are still problems with drying them in the dryer.

-Before you dump them in the dryer, you should think if it’s worth.
+Before you dump them in the dryer, you should think if it’s worth it.
 Sometimes the risk isn’t worth it.

 Here are some of the most common reasons why dryers shouldn’t be your first option:

 - Electricity: Modern dryers don’t waste as much electricity as they used to, but there are much more efficient ways to dry your footwear.
 There are lots of special footwear dryers that can completely dry your footwear while using very little electricity.

 - Noise: Heavy boots can bang a lot and jump around in the dryer, causing a lot of annoying noise in your home.
 This could also make your dryer move around if it’s unbalanced.